ty-anderson/python_quickstart/docs/AI/docs_105_local_llm.md

 Download a model: ``docker exec -it ollama ollama pull mistral`` or ``docker exec -it ollama ollama pull llama3``

-Here is a docker compose file that runs it:
+Here is a docker compose file that runs it all:

 ```yaml
 services: